Xuqian-Yan/RE-portfolio-investment/README.md

 (3) while technological diversification with another variable renewable technology is more effective under current conditions, storage gains importance for mitigating risk in times of high shares of variable renewables.

+# Code structure

+In the main folder, there are all codes for the publication - not only codes for the model, but also codes for visualization, generating tables, plotting additional graphs etc.

+In the folder "GUI", the main model is packed as a Matlab GUI application "RE_portfolio_investment.mlapp".
+User could upload data of power plants and storage to run the simulation.
+However, the application is not yet flexible to deal with different data dimensions.

 [1] (Submitted) Sinsel, S. R., Yan, X., & Stephan, A. (2019).
 Building resilient renewable power generation portfolios: the impact of diversification on investors’ risk and return, Applied Energy.